mihirp161/mihirp161.github.io/_posts/2020-03-20-handwashing.md

 </p>

 If you would like to see my **source code**, you can find it [here](https://github.com/opendatasurgeon/HandwashingAnalysis_r)!
 That's all for this post, and if you want to learn more about Dr. Ignaz Semmelweis, go [here](https://en.wikipedia.org/wiki/Historical_mortality_rates_of_puerperal_fever#Monthly_mortality_rates_for_birthgiving_women_1841%E2%80%931849).
-And if you find the Google doodle intresting, you can go []() to play with it.
+And if you find the Google doodle intresting, you can go [here](https://www.google.com/doodles/recognizing-ignaz-semmelweis-and-handwashing) to play with it.

 Please take care of yourself and your family!
 Maintain the social distancing for awhile.
-We can play an important role and our contribution will allow hospitals to focus on the ills and those who are in danger. #flattenthecurve & STOP BUYING BLODDY TOILET PAPERS!!
+We can play an important role and our contribution will allow hospitals to focus on the ills and those who are in danger. [#flattenthecurve](https://twitter.com/hashtag/flattenthecurve?ref_src=twsrc%5Egoogle%7Ctwcamp%5Eserp%7Ctwgr%5Ehashtag) & STOP BUYING BLODDY TOILET PAPERS!!

 **NOTE**: Thank you very much for reading!
 If you discover any mistakes or want to offer any feedback, please feel free to email me.
 {: .notice--success}